SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/improving-performance.md

 * In the device details view, the tabs **Info**, **Measurements**, **Alarms**, **Events** and **Control**.
 * Pages with aggregated alarm views from multiple devices, if the number of alarms in the system is low, for example, Cockpit > Home dashboard, Cockpit > Alarms and Device management & connectivity > Home.
 * Pages with aggregated events from multiple devices, if the number of events is low, for example, Device management & connectivity > Events.
-* Pages with aggregated operations from multiple devices, if the number of operations is low, for example, Device management & connectivity > Decie control > Single operations.
+* Pages with aggregated operations from multiple devices, if the number of operations is low, for example, Device management & connectivity > Device control > Single operations.

 As an administrator, you can disable the performance feature by doing the following:
 - On platform level via the configuration file (only available for platform administrators, see the *{{< product-c8y-iot >}} - Operations guide* for details).